-Chrissie Manion Zaerpoor grew up in Hoopeston, Illinois, a small farming community about an hour from Champaign-Urbana.
-After a Bachelor of Science degree in Physics from Arizona State University and graduate work in Electrical Engineering at Columbia University, she was a process engineer and engineering manager at Intel Corporation for 13 years, mostly in Hillsboro.
-Chrissie has been a Yamhill County resident since 2005, when she and her husband founded Kookoolan Farms, known for its grassfed and pasture-raised meats.
+After working as a process engineer and engineering manager at Intel Corporation for 13 years, mostly in Hillsboro, Chrissie and her husband founded Kookoolan Farms, known for its grassfed and pasture-raised meats.
 She’s a founding board member of The American Mead Makers Association, author of “The Art of Mead Tasting and Food Pairing,” and a seasoned world traveler.

 Chrissie and her husband were foster parents in Yamhill County for a year, and have been involved with Friends of Family Farmers for many years.
 She brings appreciation for the richness of Yamhill County’s food, farming, and wine culture, experience with Yamhill County’s foster care system, and the first-hand knowledge of running a small farm and small business in Yamhill.
-She has three grown sons and two young grandchildren, and is a devotee of Craftsman architecture.
-She’s “barely functional” in Spanish and pursuing fluency.
+She has three grown sons and two young grandchildren.

 When Dianne joined Haugeberg, Rueter, Gowell, Fredricks & Higgins in 2003, she become the first female partner in the oldest law firm in the state of Oregon.
 Her specialty is estate planning.
 Community activities have included providing pro bono counsel for McMinnville Area Habitat for Humanity, board member of the Yamhill County Bar Association, board member of Kids on the Block, board member of the McMinnville City Club and board member of the McMinnville Rotary Club.
 Dianne is married to Brian Shea and has two children, Keller and Cate.